rbe549/rbe549.github.io/project3spring2023.md

 - Ensure that object detection/recognition/segmentation models were trained on North American datasets as the data you are given is from the United States.
 - Do not worry about inference speed or the number of models used (feel free to use multiple to boost accuracy of a single task) for this project.
 - Try to refrain from training your own models unless absolutely essential.
 The goal here is also to learn how to design a system with pre-trained models and making the algorithm work in context of any problem.
-- Sometimes, a very trivial method (such as color thresolding) could be used to solve the problem.
+- Sometimes, a very trivial method (such as color thresholding) could be used to solve the problem.
 Think creatively and do not be bound by how other people solve the problem.
 - Here are a few keywords that can aid in finding methods to help solve the problems:
   - **Monocular depth estimation:** Can be utilized to obtain relative scale of objects.
   - **Absolute scale estimation using road markers:** You can use sizes of "known" objects on the roads such as signboards, other cars and so on to normalize scale across frames.